Best daily deals

 Folks have come to the understanding that premium features beget premium prices.
 While this may have been considered a certainty a few years ago, some budget manufacturers are beginning to bundle flagship technologies into affordable headsets.
 For example, the Razer Kraken X ($49 at Amazon) can be found for as little as $29.
 This features 7.1 channel surround sound, a platform-agnostic design, and eyewear channels to alleviate temple pressure.
 Similarly, the Logitech G435 Lightspeed ($29 at Amazon) costs roughly $80 and features sound quality that is more pleasing than most of its rivals.

 The Audeze Maxwell is by no means the most expensive gaming headset on the market.
-But with a retail price just shy of $300, many price-conscious gamers will look elsewhere.
+However, with a retail price just shy of $300, many price-conscious gamers will look elsewhere.
 Those who don’t care about all the fancy bells and whistles can save cash by purchasing a set of wired cans.
 For example, the HyperX Cloud Alpha is a golden oldie with rock-solid sound quality.
 It also has excellent isolation and is extremely durable for under $100.
 The Audeze Maxwell 2 could scoop up a larger proportion of the gaming headset market by launching with a lower price tag.

 Louder sub-bass reproduction